-- a) To support pupil learning, including remote learning online during COVID 19 lockdowns or when agreed with all parties that remote learning is in the best interests of the child - b) Contact parents/carers to support their child. - c) To monitor and report on pupil progress. - d) To provide appropriate pastoral care. - e) To protect pupil welfare. - f) To assess the quality of our services, including remote learning online where this has been formally agreed is in the best interests of the child - g) To administer admissions wating lists. - h) To carry out research - i) To comply with the law regarding data sharing. - j) Make sure our information and communications systems, equipment and facilities (e,g, school computers) are used appropriately, legally and safely
+- a) To support pupil learning, including remote learning online when agreed with all parties that remote learning is in the best interests of the child - b) Contact parents/carers to support their child. - c) To monitor and report on pupil progress. - d) To provide appropriate pastoral care. - e) To protect pupil welfare. - f) To assess the quality of our services, including remote learning online where this has been formally agreed is in the best interests of the child - g) To administer admissions waiting lists. - h) To carry out research - i) To administer school property - j) To comply with the law regarding data sharing. - k) Make sure our information and communications systems, equipment and facilities (e,g, school computers) are used appropriately, legally and safely